imneeazmi/sauce-demo-proj/README.md

 This is a sample test automation framework for www.saucedemo.com.
 SauceDemo is a sample website built by SauceLabs that allows users to practice browser automation.

 # What do these tests cover?
-These tests cover many test cases such as signing in/out, adding items to the cart, and checking out.
+These tests cover many test cases such as signing in/out, viewing the products list, and clicking on the side navigation items.

 # What isn't tested?
 Layout issues, sessions, cookies, APIs, etc.